Dancer Advanced Guide

 Ghosting

-Related to damage delay, ghosting refers to using an ability on a target which then becomes invulnerable within ~0.5s.
+Related to damage delay, ghosting refers to using an ability on a target which then becomes invulnerable or untargetable within ~0.5s.
 The ability will go off, any resources or procs used will be consumed, but the damage will not go through.
+You can read this on a log by finding a “Player Name prepares X” line that isn’t followed by a “Player Name X” line.
 Care should be made to avoid burning resources such as Saber Dance if there is a chance that the damage might ghost.

 Final Words

 That’s all!
-As always, please DM me at io#4617 if there are any questions, suggestions, or feedback.
-Feel free to also stop by the Dancer channels in the Balance.
+As always, please DM me at tommoo on Discord if there are any questions, suggestions, or feedback.
+Feel free to also stop by the Dancer channels in The Balance.

 As always, I’d like to thank the other mentors and helpfuls at the Balance for their support, and for their help with this document and testing.